Chart Color Schemes

 The educational profile of Coolum Beach exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 29.2% of residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA4 region rate of 24.9%.
-Bachelor degrees are most prevalent at 19.9%, followed by postgraduate qualifications (5.7%) and graduate diplomas (3.6%).
-Vocational credentials are held by 39.8% of residents aged 15+, with advanced diplomas at 13.0% and certificates at 26.8%.
+The area's educational profile stands out regionally, with university qualification rates (29.2% of residents aged 15+) exceeding the Rest of Qld average of 20.6% and that of the SA4 region (24.9%), reflecting the community's emphasis on higher education.
+Bachelor degrees lead at 19.9%, followed by postgraduate qualifications (5.7%) and graduate diplomas (3.6%).
+Trade and technical skills feature prominently, with 39.8% of residents aged 15+ holding vocational credentials, including advanced diplomas (13.0%) and certificates (26.8%).

-Educational participation is high, with 26.6% of residents currently enrolled in formal education, including 9.4% in primary, 7.9% in secondary, and 3.9% in tertiary education.
+Educational participation is notably high, with 26.6% of residents currently enrolled in formal education.
+This includes 9.4% in primary education, 7.9% in secondary education, and 3.9% pursuing tertiary education.

 Frequently Asked Questions - Education